binaryphile/www.minimak.org/pages/download.md

 BacksLock
 ---------

-Taking a cue from [Colemak], we recommend remapping CapsLock to be another Backspace key.
+Taking a cue from [Colemak], I recommend remapping CapsLock to be another Backspace key.
 It's one of the best keymappings you can make, and many Linux flavors have their own setting to do it.